codeschool-kiddo-level-1-complete/dojo_rules/dojo_rules.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* no caffe in the dojo
+* no cafe in the dojo